The Performance of Digital Signage across Different Industries

 The technology allows the brand to be more nimble in the messaging.
 Content can be changed easily, and also rotated to reflect different brand positions.
 Brand-specific content such as logos, colors and mission statement can be incorporated in regular messaging such as announcements for subtle reinforcement of brand identity.

 The costs of serious or fatal on-the-job injuries go far beyond those that appear in a company’s ledger.
-Many times, the victims find themselves unable to return to work for a significant period of time, which presents additional costs due to the abrupt loss of skilled workers.
+Many times, the victims find themselves unable to return to work for a significant period of time.
+This, however, presents additional costs due to the abrupt loss of skilled workers.

 Any facility with a poor safety record will find it incredibly difficult to bring in good employees and will likely pay wages above the market just to do the same job as another company.
 Not to mention huge potential fines and big jumps in insurance premiums.